skytruong90/Coding_Challenges-Java/README.md

 # Title: Coding Challenges in Java
-### These are coding challenges that I found and I code them in Java.
+### These are coding challenges that I found online and I coded the solution for them in Java.
+Check them out in the Coding_Challenges folder.

 ## My Objective:
 Is to help those who are getting started with coding or preparing for their coding interview.
 Take a look at how I code it and understand each step of the code.